Gensō Rōgoku no Kaleidoscope: Characters

+Sora is the only male best friend among the four girls and is Fūuka's love interest.
+His parents work as Travel Entertainers which leads to him being in the high school for 3 months.

 Development and release

 Gerokasu was first announced as a project titled Sangeki Sandbox (惨劇サンドボックス, Sangeki Sandobokkusu) in March 2018.
 Entergram officially announced the game on August 8, 2019, the same day that the official website opened.
 The game has been described by Entergram as a "girls mental suspense" game.
 The scenario was written by Ryukishi07, 07th Expansion's leading member.
 Former Key artist Itaru Hinoue is the game's artist and character designer.
 Hinoue and Ryukishi07 both worked together on Key's 2011 visual novel Rewrite.
 Super deformed (SD) art was drawn by Hisashi Senomoto.
 The music of the game was composed by HiguUmiSound, a group known for their work on 07th Expansion's past works Higurashi and Umineko.

 The game was released on the PlayStation 4, Nintendo Switch and PlayStation Vita.
 The game was planned to be released on November 28, 2019, but its release was postponed indefinitely due to a production-related issue.
 The game was then announced to release on December 17, 2020.
 The limited edition releases come bundled with a setting guidebook, a drama CD, the Cards of Fate set, and an acrylic art panel featuring Fūka and Kū-chan.
 The setting guidebook, titled Official Setting Material Collection "Phantasm Object" (公式設定資料集「Phantasm Object」, Kōshiki Settei Shiryōshū "Phantasm Obujekuto"), contains character designs, commentary from the cast and staff, and the drama CD script.
 The drama CD, titled Voice Drama CD "Locked Room Desk Quiz Tournament" (ボイスドラマCD「密室デスクイズ大会」, Boisu Dorama CD "Misshitsu Desukuizu Taikai"), is an original story where Fūka, Karin, Mina and Doremi are forced to compete in a quiz.